Spin-Locked Helical Currents and Charge-Neutral Spin-Channel Pumping in Altermagnetic Nanotubes: Introduction

-Over the past decades, nanotubes have provided a fertile platform for exploring how curvature and confinement reshape quantum and chemical/catalytic behavior\cite{AjikiAndoJPSJ1993,PhysRevLett.74.1123,doi:10.1126/science.275.5297.187}.
+Over the past decades, nanotubes have provided a fertile platform for exploring how curvature and confinement reshape quantum and chemical behavior\cite{AjikiAndoJPSJ1993,PhysRevLett.74.1123,doi:10.1126/science.275.5297.187}.
 Carbon nanotubes (CNTs), as archetypal one-dimensional conductors and semiconductors, have been extensively investigated for their helical subbands, Aharonov--Bohm flux sensitivity, and remarkable current-carrying and catalytic capabilities \cite{Bachtold1999,PhysRevLett.93.216803,doi:10.1126/science.1096524,doi:10.1126/science.275.5297.187,Yang2020ChiralityPureCNTs,doi:10.1021/acsnano.6b06900}.
 Recently, CNTs also serve as versatile templates and structural backbones for rolling or depositing other two-dimensional (2D) materials into tubular forms.
 This template-assisted route has enabled the controlled synthesis of transition-metal dichalcogenide (TMD) nanotubes and one-dimensional van der Waals heterostructures \cite{doi:10.1126/science.1096524,doi:10.1021/acsnano.0c10586,doi:10.1021/acsnano.5c11180,https://doi.org/10.1002/smll.202570208,https://doi.org/10.1002/adma.202306631}, where curvature-induced strain and symmetry reduction tune electronic, optical, and catalytic responses.

 A nanotube can be regarded as a curved two-dimensional surface.
 Although it appears as a one-dimensional material and is often treated as such, it still retains a degree of freedom along the circumferential direction, which gives rise to a wealth of physical phenomena.
 For example, many nanotubes possess structurally defined chiralities that leave clear helical fingerprints in their transport, optical, and chemical responses\cite{doi:10.1021/acsnano.6b06900}.
 Beyond lattice chirality, rolling magnetic two-dimensional materials into nanotubes introduces spin as an additional internal degree of freedom, thereby enabling spin‑dependent chirality under specific magnetic configurations.
+Here, spin--chirality locking means that reversing the fixed spin channel reverses the azimuthal component of the helical current while the spin-quantization axis remains fixed.